Is Medical Insurance Costly for My Elderly Parents?

 Are those common ailments all covered under a normal medical insurance policy?

-No, there are some illnesses not covered under standard policies.
+No, there are some illnesses not covered under standard policies by medical insurance.
 These are categorised as the 36 critical illnesses, as follows:

 Alzheimer’s Disease or severe dementia, angioplasty and other coronary artery related procedures, bacterial meningitis, benign brain tumour, blindness, brain surgery, cancer, cardiomyopathy, chronic aplastic anaemia, coma, coronary artery bypass surgery, deafness, encephalitis, end-stage liver failure, end-stage lung disease, full-blown AIDS, fulminant viral hepatitis, heart attack, heart valve surgery, HIV infection due to blood transfusion, kidney failure, loss of independent existence, loss of speech, major head trauma, major organ/bone marrow transplant, medullary cystic disease, motor neuron disease, multiple sclerosis, paralysis of the limbs, Parkinson’s disease, primary pulmonary arterial hypertension, serious coronary artery disease, stroke, surgery to aorta, systemic lupus erythematosus with severe kidney complications, third degree burns.